slemonide/block_constructor/README.md

 Simply a decorative element.

 A cube will be stored as an .mts file or as a function of position in the local coordinate system of the cube.
+When loading a cube from an .mts file, blocks that start with *block_constructor:* can be replaced to create a greater variety of cubes.
+Each loaded cube will be assigned its *Cube Spawner* with appropriate *name* and *groups*. *Neightbours* is a function of *name* and *groups*

 ## Actions
 ### Cube Spawner Replication